Travelling Responsibly: How To Shop Ethically and Sustainably

 Living in Cambodia, where the recent news has been dominated by garment worker strikes and the deaths and injuries of protestors — young people who slave for long hours making clothes and shoes for a pittance for some of the world’s biggest global brands — has led me to further evaluate how I spend my money.

 Below you’ll find my tips on how to shop ethically and sustainably, when you’re away or at home.
 I’ve been following these for some years, however, I’m now also going to refrain from shopping at fashion brands I used to buy, such as Zara and H&M, until those companies demonstrate that the workers at their Cambodia factories are being paid fair wages that are sufficient to live on.

-I monitored the news closely in Cambodia throughout December and January when young textile workers like those above were injured, died, or were detained during a brutal police crackdown while protesting for their right to fair payment for their work.
-Many of the global retailers I mentioned above signed letters condemning the government’s actions and the shootings that resulted in the deaths and injuries.
+I monitored the news closely in Cambodia throughout December and January when young textile workers like those above were injured, died or were detained during a brutal police crackdown while protesting for their right to fair payment for their work.
+Many of the global retailers I mentioned above signed letters condemning the shootings that resulted in the deaths and injuries.

-However, those big, rich, global retail companies came to Cambodia because the labour is cheap, they can make their products more cheaply here than anywhere else, and they can therefore reap far greater profits – off the backs of workers who can barely survive on the meagre wages they are paying them.
+However, those big, rich, global retail companies came to Cambodia in the first place because the labour is cheap, they can make their products more cheaply here than anywhere else, and they can therefore reap far greater profits – off the backs of workers who can barely survive on the meagre wages they are paying them.
 They need to take greater responsibility here.